Drinking Water Protection

 In September 2024, a number of MDH employees – in town for the annual conference of the Minnesota Section of American Water Works Association – visited the Gary/New Duluth neighborhood to see a couple of service lines being replaced.

 This area, along the St. Louis River and in the flattest and lowest part of Duluth, had once been small municipalities before being annexed by Duluth.
-It is someone distant from the main area, and Jon Maruska, a senior engineering specialist for the city, explained why he invited MDH staff to this location.
-We met here today because we wanted you to drive all the across [town] and let you imagine all the lead services that you passed on the way out here.”
+It is somewhat distant from the main area, and Jon Maruska, a senior engineering specialist for the city, explained why he invited MDH staff to this location.
+"We met here today because we wanted you to drive all across [town] and let you imagine all the lead services that you passed on the way out here.”

 Maruska said Duluth has approximately 31,000 water services.
 In the inventory the city performed, it determined that 6,800 were lead services with another 5,500 of unknown composition.
-“We expect roughly half of those [unknown services], if not more than half of them to be lead, when we do the full investigation, he said.
+“We expect roughly half of those [unknown services], if not more than half of them to be lead, when we do the full investigation," he said.
 “So we expect a total of 10,000 plus.
 This summer we’re on track to replace 670.”

 At this time, the city was reaching its 500th replacement, which “leaves about 170, so we still have a busy fall ahead.”
 Maruska said they had three neighborhood replacement projects going on this year.
-“We’re targeting about 200 [replacements] per project, thinking that’s the amount of one local contractor can complete in one season.”
+“We’re targeting about 200 [replacements] per project, thinking that’s the amount one local contractor can complete in one season.”

 On this day, two lead service lines were being replaced on 103rd Avenue West to the north of W. Heard Street.
-The general contractor, Veit & Company, Inc. of Rogers, Minnesota, is using directional drilling for the replacements.
+The general contractor, Veit & Company, Inc. of Rogers, Minnesota, was using directional drilling for the replacements.
 “I think contractors pretty quickly realized that directional drilling is the way to do these,” Maruska explained, “saving as much of the street as possible, saving all the restoration on the private property.
 In our early plans, we actually spelled out to use trenchless methods.

 “We’re moving away from that and just saying, put the pipe in the ground and use what method works, and they’re going to use directional drilling when it works.”
 It doesn’t always work.
 While the Gary/New Duluth area is heavy in clay, parts of Duluth have a lot of rock, which leads to open cuts rather than directional drilling.